-These homemade, from-scratch Amish Baked Beans are pure cool-weather comfort food.
+These homemade, from-scratch Amish Baked Beans are pure comfort food.
+They’re delicious any time of the year but are perfect for those chilly days when it’s nice to have a little extra heat given off from cooking something delicious in the oven.
 I start with dried beans and slow cook them for hours until they are perfectly tender and bathed in a rich and hearty sauce that is just a little smoky and a little sweet.
 And although beans baked from scratch take a little more time than starting with canned beans, the preparation is simple, and the end result so delicious it makes it worth the extra time.

 I like to serve my beans alongside any kind of smoked or roasted meat.
-They are also delicious with burgers, meatloaf or braised sausages.
+They are also delicious with burgers, meatloaf, or braised sausages.
 But truly, these beans are so hearty, you could skip the meat altogether and eat them with some crusty bread or brown bread, and some greens like spinach or Swiss chard.
 You can even dress them up a little with a dollop of homemade chow-chow or a drizzle of maple syrup.
-There are so many possibilities.

 - I find that my enameled cast iron Dutch oven is the perfect vessel for baking these beans.
 If you don’t own a Dutch oven, however, you can cook the beans and brown the onions and bacon in any large pot, and then transfer the whole mixture to a baking or casserole dish to bake in the oven.

 - Towards the end of the baking time, when the beans have been in the oven for about 3 hours, I set the lid slightly ajar on the pot, so that the liquid reduces down to a rich, thick sauce.
-If your beans are already reduced down, you can skip this step.
+If your beans are already reduced down, you can just leave the lid fully on the pot.

 - The baked beans are finished after about 4 hours in the oven, or whenever they are tender and the sauce is rich and thick.
 You will just need to use your judgment and decide when they are done to your liking.